markziemann/background/app/intro.md

-We have noticed two subtle problems with some ORA tools.
+We and others have noticed two subtle problems with some ORA tools.
-The first problem we call the "Background problem", and involves genes without annotated categories being discarded erroneously.
+The first problem we call the "Background error", and involves genes without annotated categories being discarded erroneously.
-The second problem we call the "FDR problem" because some tools incorrectly apply false discovery rate correction of p-values.
+The second problem we call the "FDR error" because some tools incorrectly apply false discovery rate correction of p-values.
 For more information, refer to our [README](https://github.com/markziemann/background/tree/main).
 This tool is released under an MIT Licence and comes without any warranty.